Stockholms Allmänna Kvinnoklubb: Women Suffrage

 Between 1902 and 1921, the Club collaborated with the National Association for Women's Suffrage: its foremost representatives in the suffrage movement were Anna Lindhagen and Ruth Gustafson.

 Internationally the Socialist- and labour movement did not generally support cooperation with the First wave women's movement, because it was seen as a given thing that women's rights were to be included in the struggle for worker's rights and the Socialist movement.
 The Swedish Social Democratic women became an exception when they chose to collaborate with the National Association for Women's Suffrage and its local branches: they became valuable ally, as they already had a network of well organized local women's club all over the nation.

 During World War I, the Club also supported the pacifist association founded by the suffrage association.

 Women's Congress

 One of the most important tasks of the Club was to organize local women's clubs all over the country.
 From January 1907 onward, the Club arranged a national women's congress (Kvinnokongressen), attended by representatives from each local club, every third year.

-In 1920 all local women's club, including the Stockholm Club, united to replace the Women's Congress by one organisation: the Social Democratic Women in Sweden.
+In 1920 all local women's club, including the Stockholm Club, united to replace the three-yearly Women's Congress by one organisation: the Social Democratic Women in Sweden.